 - Call us at 800-829-1954 (toll-free) and either use the automated system or speak with a representative.

 - If you filed a married filing jointly return, you can't initiate a trace using the automated systems.
-The IRS will issue you a Form 3911, Taxpayer Statement Regarding Refund (PDF) to get the process started or you can download the form.
+The IRS will send you a Form 3911, Taxpayer Statement Regarding Refund (PDF) to get the process started or you can download the form.

 If you're trying to obtain a photocopy of your refund check because of a dispute over the proceeds, call us at 800-829-1954 and speak to a representative to request assistance.

 If you lost your refund check, see I lost my refund check.
 How do I get a new one?

 A split refund lets you divide your refund, in any proportion you want, and direct deposit the funds into up to three different accounts with U.S. financial institutions.
-Use Form 8888, Allocation of Refund (Including Savings Bond Purchases) to request to have your refund split or to use part or all of your refund to buy up to $5,000 in paper or electronic U.S. Series I Savings Bonds for yourself or someone else.
+Use Part I of Form 8888, Allocation of Refund (Including Savings Bond Purchases) to request to have your refund split.
+The accounts must be in your name.
+You may also use part or all of your refund to buy up to $5,000 in paper or electronic U.S. Series I Savings Bonds for yourself or someone else by using Part II of Form 8888.

 You can ask the IRS to direct deposit a refund from a jointly-filed return into your account, your spouse's account, or a joint account.
 However, because state and financial institution rules can vary, you should first verify that your financial institution accepts a joint refund deposit into an individual account.